KingPraise/ReactJS-Food-Order-App/README.md

 3. Add a lightweight CI workflow (GitHub Actions) that runs build and tests on PRs.
 4. Consider persisting cart state to localStorage and restoring it on load.

-## Contributing

-If you'd like to contribute, please open an issue or a PR.
-Keep changes small and focused, and run the app locally before submitting.

-## License

-This repository does not include a license file.
-Add one (for example `MIT`) if you plan to publish or share the code.

----

-If you'd like, I can also add ESLint/Prettier, a basic test for the cart, or a GitHub Actions CI workflow next — tell me which and I'll implement it.